 Earlier in this story I've mentioned Maung Té-hung: my small, brown, loving companion for all my Burmese stay.
 We used to go out to the broad silvered lagoons north of Rangoon; chartering a small sampan, bathing and basking on the long slim banks of sand; we spent long contemplative hours among the gilded Buddhas of the great and wonderful Shwé Dagon pagoda, where the yellow-robed boy monks ate their rice among the golden gods and Maung Té-hung offered flowers to his favourite idol.
 When I moved into a room at the Pegu Club he came with me; none of the members—English civil servants working for the new State, senior employees of Burmah Oil, a bank manager perhaps—seemed to consider it odd.
 Thinking now, as I often do, of that enchanting and good boy, I feel a fraud: how could a man as selfish as I, one so generally unworthy, have been granted the sweet devotion that Maung Té-hung so unstintingly gave? …

-In The World, the Flesh and Myself , Davidson says he arrived in Rangoon in April 1949, was with Maung Tay Ba “for a few blissful months”, and, after a stay of unspecified length in Singapore, moved on to Hong Kong “at the beginning of July 1949.”
+In The World, the Flesh and Myself , Davidson says he arrived in Rangoon in April 1949 and was with Maung Tay Ba “for a few blissful months”.
+A document of the British security services (National Archives (KV 2/2975/1), says he arrived in Rangoon from Calcutta on 23 April and left it for Singapore on 26 June.
 Hence he must have spent about two months with Tay Ba.